 Smudge factor/Flaking- It didn't flake on me until the end of the tube.
 Then I noticed some flakes around my eyes.

 Brush- The brush wasn't my fave- it's the new high tech rubber brush.
 I'm more into the old spoodle brushes.

 Lily Lolo- (Vegan)

-This is my most recent mascara find.
-This mascara definitely gets some good product on your lashes.
+Formula- This mascara definitely gets some good product on your lashes.
+It definitely gives your lashes some drama and lift.
 It seems a little wetter of a formula.
-It’s a little harder to build the product on the lashes unless I wait a minute or two for the first coat to dry.
-I really love the big spoodle brush.
-I don’t get any flaking or smudging from it.
-It stays on great the whole day.
+It's a little harder to build the product on the lashes unless I wait a minute or two for the first coat to dry.
 The only thing I noticed was some irritation when my eyes would water-which was randomly when I had my second baby-hormones are real people!
-I feel the formula got better the more I used it and air got to it.
-A great all around mascara! $19.50
+I feel the formula got thicker and better the more I used it and air got to it.

-A great everyday mascara, for someone who doesn’t want anything too dramatic.
+Formula- This a great everyday mascara, for someone who doesn’t want anything too dramatic.
 Adds great color definition and builds well too.
 It comes off easy at the end of the day.
 It’s a great pick for those who have sensitive eyes and contact lens wearers.
-It isn’t going to give you the drama or vixen lashes but a great option for those wanting something a little subdued and have sensitive eyes.
+It isn't going to give you the drama or vixen lashes but a great option for those wanting something a little subdued and have sensitive eyes.
 I also love how easy it is to find.
 They sell it at most Whole Foods and natural groceries.
-You can get it often for 20% off as well. $17.60

 This does cross over into the $30 range, which I said I wouldn't buy.
 I didn't buy this one, it came in a beauty subscription box.
 I wasn't impressed with it.
 The formula was so wet and it left my lashes more limp than vixen.
 It smudged and came off easily too.
 At $33.20 a pop, I was disappointed in the overall performance of this mascara.